Barclays in talks to buy Metro Bank's mortgage book worth $3.74 bln - Sky News

 Nov 27 (Reuters) - Britain's Barclays BARC.L is in exclusive talks to buy embattled lender Metro Bank's MTRO.L 3 billion pound ($3.74 billion) residential mortgages portfolio, Sky News reported on Monday.

-The announcement comes after Britain's best-known challenger bank announced a 325 million pound capital raise and 600 million pound debt refinancing in early October, in a bid to bolster its finances.
+The report comes after Britain's best-known challenger bank announced a 325 million pound capital raise and 600 million pound debt refinancing in early October, in a bid to bolster its finances.

-Shareholders in the company are set to vote Monday on the rescue plan, which would hand majority shareholder control to its biggest investor - Colombian billionaire Jaime Gilinski.
+Metro Bank had sought to shore up its finances after a string of setbacks in recent years, including accounting errors, leadership departures and delayed regulatory approval for key capital relief.

-Barclays and Metro Bank did not immediately respond to Reuters requests for comment.
+Shareholders in the company vote Monday on the rescue plan, which would hand majority shareholder control to its biggest investor - Colombian billionaire Jaime Gilinski.
+The plan has won approval from bondholders, some of whom will take a 40% haircut.

 ($1 = 0.8025 pounds)